itsSoumyajeet/slacko/README.md

 ### OAuth 2.0 Flow

-The application implements a secure OAuth 2.0 flow to connect with Slack workspaces.
-This process ensures that the application gains necessary permissions without ever handling the user's Slack credentials directly.
+The application uses a OAuth 2.0 flow to connect with Slack workspaces.

 1.  **Initiation (`GET /api/slack/auth`):**
-    *   The user clicks a "Connect Workspace" button in the frontend.
+    *   The user clicks on "Connect Workspace" button in frontend.
     *   The frontend redirects to `/api/slack/auth`, passing a `userId` as a query parameter.
-    *   This API route constructs a Slack OAuth authorization URL, including the `client_id`, `redirect_uri` (pointing to `/api/slack/callback`), required `scope`s (`chat:write`, `channels:read`, `groups:read`, `im:read`, `mpim:read`), and a unique `state` parameter.
+    *   This API route creates a Slack OAuth authorization URL, including the `client_id`, `redirect_uri` (pointing to `/api/slack/callback`), required `scope`s (`chat:write`, `channels:read`, `groups:read`, `im:read`, `mpim:read`), and a unique `state` parameter.
     *   The `state` parameter (containing the `userId` and a random string) is stored in an `httpOnly` cookie for CSRF protection.
     *   The user's browser is then redirected to Slack's authorization page.

 2.  **Authorization (Slack):**
-    *   On Slack's authorization page, the user reviews the requested permissions and grants access to the application.
+    *   On Slack authorization page, the user should review the requested permissions and grant access to the application.

 3.  **Callback (`GET /api/slack/callback`):**
-    *   After authorization, Slack redirects the user's browser back to the `redirect_uri` (`/api/slack/callback`), including an authorization `code` and the `state` parameter.
+    *   After authorization, Slack redirects the user's browser back to the `redirect_uri` (`/api/slack/callback`), with authorization `code` and the `state` params.
-    *   This API route first performs a critical **state verification** by comparing the received `state` with the one stored in the cookie.
-If they don't match, the request is rejected to prevent CSRF attacks.
+    *   This API route first performs state verification by comparing the received `state` with what is stored in cookie.
+If they don't match, the request is rejected.
     *   The `userId` is extracted from the validated `state`.
-    *   The application then makes a server-to-server `POST` request to Slack's `oauth.v2.access` endpoint, exchanging the authorization `code` for an `access_token`, `refresh_token`, and other workspace/bot information.
+    *   The application then makes a server-to-server `POST` request to Slack's `oauth.v2.access` endpoint, exchanging the authorization `code` for an `access_token`, `refresh_token`.

 4.  **Token and Workspace Storage:**
-    *   Upon successful token exchange, the application performs several database operations:
+    *   After successful token exchange, several database operations are performed:
-        *   **User:** The `User` record (simplified for this demo) is created or updated using `upsert`.
+        *   **User:** The `User` record is created or updated using `upsert`.
-        *   **SlackWorkspace:** The `SlackWorkspace` details (e.g., `teamId`, `teamName`, `botUserId`) are stored or updated using `upsert`.
+        *   **SlackWorkspace:** The `SlackWorkspace` details are stored or updated using `upsert`.
         *   **SlackToken:** The `access_token`, `refresh_token`, `expires_at`, and `scope` are securely stored in the `SlackToken` table.
 The `expires_at` is calculated based on Slack's `expires_in` value.

 5.  **Completion:**
     *   The `slack_oauth_state` cookie is cleared.
-    *   The user is redirected back to the application's home page, indicating a successful connection.
+    *   The user is redirected back to the home page of Slack Connect after a successful connection.

 ### Token Management